wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESS_SEQ_ID
 ###Description.
-A unique ID to indicate the order of assessments taken by a student on the assessment instance.
+A unique sequence number to indicate the order of assessments taken by a student on the assessment instance.

 ###Purpose
 To help identify the latest assessment and the order of assessments for a student, especially for those in reassessment.